nate-strauser/meteor-cookbook/d3/README.md

 Not much here at all, this is really just a placeholder for D3 to do its work.

 All D3 code goes in the rendered callback for the template.
-Some code omitted using `...` to more clearly illustrate the pattern.
+Some code has been omitted using `...` for brevity and to more clearly illustrate the pattern.

 ```
 Template.barChart.rendered = function(){